Dave-Sterry/Tap-Room-Redux/README.md

 ## 📫 Support and contact details
 Authored by: David Sterry
-If you have any issues during installation please follow the set up instructions again.
-Contact me at sterry.david@gmail.com in regards to this project
+If you have any issues during installation please follow the set up instructions again. - Email me at [David Sterry](mailto:sterry.david@gmail.com) in regards to this project.

-## **License**
+## 📘 License

 This project is licensed under **MIT 2.0**
 Permission is hereby granted, free of charge, to any person obtaining a copy